valkanoise/Advanced-Bioinformatics/README.md

 ## Content

-[Here](docs/Curricular_program.pdf) you can find the guideline of this subject(docs/Curricular_program.pdf)
+[Here](docs/Curricular_program.pdf) you can find the guideline of this subject

 ## Usage

-In [here](https://www.dropbox.com/sh/5t555r1h9jn2bs1/AADQdZqYv3G-pjZuzbxuLTmua?dl=0) you can reach the main website of the subtect (https://www.dropbox.com/sh/5t555r1h9jn2bs1/AADQdZqYv3G-pjZuzbxuLTmua?dl=0)
+In [here](https://www.dropbox.com/sh/5t555r1h9jn2bs1/AADQdZqYv3G-pjZuzbxuLTmua?dl=0) you can reach the main website of the subtect

 ## Theoretical classes